3 Important Things to Check For When Doing Calligraphy

 Have you been doing brush calligraphy for a while, but canโ€™t figure out why your work doesnโ€™t look as amazing as you hope?

-Somehow the beautiful lettering I envisioned in my head didnโ€™t take shape on paper, and I would feel a little disappointed in the result.
+Somehow the beautiful lettering I envisioned in my head didnโ€™t take shape on paper, and I would feel disappointed in the result.

-Consistency makes a huge difference in your calligraphy!
+Consistency makes a huge difference in your brush lettering.

 What causes inconsistent calligraphy?

-I think the main reason for inconsistent calligraphy is just neglecting to pay attention to letters and how they affect a whole piece.
+1. Simply neglecting to pay attention to letters and how they affect a whole word

-Spacing is very important for legibility, since some letters can look like other letters when they’re crowded close together.
+Spacing is important for readability, too, since some letters can look like other letters when they’re crowded close together.

 Calligraphy tip 1: spacing

-Try to keep each downstroke at a consistent angle, whether youโ€™re writing slanted or upright.
+Try to keep each stroke at a consistent angle, whether youโ€™re writing slanted or upright.

 Itโ€™s easy for your letters to start leaning to one side without you even noticing!